 The following adjustments are included in this Part because they may apply to a wide variety of offenses.

 Historical Note: Effective November 1, 1987.
 Amended effective November 1, 1990 (see Appendix C, amendment 344).

 §3A1.1.
-Vulnerable Victim
+Hate Crime Motivation or Vulnerable Victim